1971Merlin/TMON/README.md

 ### Programming Related commands

-TMON's CURRENT ADDRESS is used by most commands in this section, however this can be over-ridden if a specifc HEX address is given as part of the command.
-Having the CURRENT ADDRESS automatcially update as a result ofthe ccomnd can be a handy thing e.g. when DUMPing or DISassembling blocks of meory.
+TMON's CURRENT ADDRESS is used by the commands in this section, however this can be over-ridden if a specifc HEX address is given as part of the command.
+Having the CURRENT ADDRESS automativally update as a result of the command as it runs can be a handy thing e.g. when DUMPing or DISassembling blocks of memory.

 INC x - set auto-increment mode of CURRENT ADDRESS.
 1 = ON, 0 = OFF.
 No parameter supplied = Display current mode.